Restoration & Biodiversity

 Our “Post-Mining Rehabilitation” protocol requires operations to prepare their quarries’ future and describes the restoration methods that will be applied during the site’s operating life and when it closes.

 Our strategy consists of building our knowledge and understanding of the environment and, in sensitive zones, encouraging the development of biodiversity management plans.
 Approximately 15% of the Group’s operations are located on or near zones recognized for their interest in terms of biodiversity.
-In 2012, with the aim of preparing a guidance document for biodiversity management plans, in-depth analyses were conducted on five pilot sites, i.e. 10% of Imerys’ biodiversity-sensitive operations.
-The sites were selected for the quality of their approach, and this enabled the Group to identify best practices and key stages in an effective biodiversity management plan.
-Work will continue in 2013, and the approach will be extended to 12% of Imerys’ sensitive operations.
+In 2012, the Group began encouraging the “concerned sites” to formalize their biodiversity management approaches, and in 2013, an additional two of the “concerned sites” establish a site-specific BMP based on the newly developed internal reference mentioned above.
+In 2014, the Group plans to increase the BMP to 20% of the “concerned sites”.

 Our quarries, especially their end-of-life restoration, offer many opportunities to enrich biodiversity by reviving natural areas or helping to conserve endangered animal or plant species.
 Several examples of positive contributions to ecosystems on our sites demonstrate this phenomenon.
 Most of these examples result from partnerships with local environmental associations or NGOs.